-I’m a huge fan of the Butcher Truck C-Cab built by Dan Woods.
-45 years ago, Bob Reed’s Country Butcher Shop C-Cab was a spectacular study in contrasts.
+I truly hope that someone today takes advantage of this great deal and buys it because I’m a huge fan of the Butcher Truck C-Cab built by Dan Woods.
+48 years ago, Bob Reed’s Country Butcher Shop C-Cab was a spectacular study in contrasts.
 With a custom built interpretation of a boxy 1909 Ford Model T light delivery car mounted on the street rod equivalent of a sophisticated Formula One race car chassis, the Butcher Truck was true cover car material.

 What’s cool is that it’s still around, well-preserved and (last I checked) for sale.
 But first, how did such a unique T-based hot rod come to be created?
 It’s an interesting story of C-Cab street rod evolution that started back in 1963 when a teenager became inspired to build a rod that was truly different.